briannemsick/barrage/docs/dataset.rst

 .. code-block:: python

-  from barrage.dataset import RecordLoader
+  from barrage.api import RecordLoader

 ``RecordLoader`` is an abstract base class with properties ``self.mode`` (``RecordMode``) and ``self.params`` from the config.
 To write a new ``RecordLoader`` implement the abstract ``load`` method:

 .. code-block:: python

-  @abstractmethod
+  @abc.abstractmethod
-  def load(self, record: core.Record) -> core.DataRecord:  # pragma: no cover
+  def load(self, record: Record) -> DataRecord:  # pragma: no cover
       """Method for loading a record into DataRecord.

       Args: